StockwatchDev/application_settings/README.md

 ## What and why

 Application_config is a module for configuring a python application.
-It uses toml configuration files that are parsed into dataclasses.
+It uses [toml](https://toml.io/en/) configuration files that are parsed into dataclasses.
 This brings some benefits:

 - Configuration parameters are typed;
-- IDEs will provide helpful hints and completion when using configuration parameters
+- IDEs will provide helpful hints and completion when using configuration parameters;
-- More control over what happens when a config file contains incorrect or malicious text (by leveraging the power of [pydantic](https://docs.pydantic.dev/))
+- More control over what happens when a config file contains incorrect or malicious text (by leveraging the power of [pydantic](https://docs.pydantic.dev/));
-- Possibility to specify defaults when no config file is found
+- Possibility to specify defaults when no config file (entry) is found;
+- Configuration described in a human-usable, flexible, standardardized and not overly complex format.

 Parsing is done once during first access and the resulting configuration is stored as a singleton.